Chase-Hao/Hao_Portfolio/content/projects/auto_trader/Interactive web.md

 ## Goal:
 ---
-- Build a interactive web which can show up-to-date Bitcoin price
+- Build an **interactive website** which can show up-to-date Bitcoin prices and account balance as well as buy and sell features
-- Show my account balance, and add button to buy different cryptocurrency
 <br></br>
 ## Requirement
 ---